Undergraduate Course Descriptions

 INTRODUCTION TO FILM STUDIES: 1968-1999

-Explores and examines American and European cinema, 1968-1999.
-Emphasizes important films and filmmakers of the era as well as key events in American and European cultural history.
+Explores and examines American cinema, 1968-1999.
+Emphasis on important films and filmmakers as well as American cultural history.
+Films to include The GodfatherTaxi DriverThe Silence of the Lambs, and American Psycho.Film fee of $20 required.

 Bacc Core, Perspectives - Literature and the Arts (CPLA)